kraugar/btcquote/README.md

 ### What is BTCQuote?
 BTCQuote is an open-source, real-time Bitcoin price widget for your website or blog.
 It is easily embeddable with 2 lines of code and offers a beautifully minimal design.

-### Which technologies does BTCQuote use?
-BTCQuote uses the [Bitcoin Open Data Set](https://www.firebase.com/docs/data/index.html) for real-time price updates.
-This service is powered by [Firebase](https://wwww.firebase.com) in collaboration with Coinbase.

 ### Where can I use BTCQuote?
 BTCQuote is completely free and can be used on any website or blog without restriction.
 The source code to BTCQuote is published under the [MIT license](http://firebase.mit-license.org/), so feel free to improve, adapt, or redistribute it as you like.

+### Which technologies does BTCQuote use?
+BTCQuote uses the [Bitcoin Open Data Set](https://www.firebase.com/docs/data/index.html) for real-time price updates.
+This service is powered by [Firebase](https://wwww.firebase.com) in collaboration with [Coinbase](https://www.coinbase.com/).

 ### Where does the data come from?
-Bitcoin price data is stored in the [Bitcoin Open Data Set](https://www.firebase.com/docs/data/index.html) which uses data provided by [Coinbase](https://www.coinbase.com/), the leading online bitcoin wallet service.
+Bitcoin price data is provided by [Coinbase](https://www.coinbase.com/), the leading online bitcoin wallet service.

 ### Who's behind BTCQuote.com?
 BTCQuote was built by the folks at [Firebase](https://wwwfirebase.com) in San Francisco, California.